WSLI (AM): WGVU

 Grand Valley switched the call letters to WGVU on May 22, 1992.
 It served as a non-commercial public radio station and was a National Public Radio member station.
 NPR News was heard at the beginning of the hour (although the station did not air NPR long-form news programming such as Morning Edition and All Things Considered).
-In 1998, Grand Valley took control of WGVS 850 AM in Muskegon and converted it into a simulcast of WGVU.
+In 1998, Grand Valley took control of WGVS (850 AM) in Muskegon and converted it into a simulcast of WGVU.
 Formerly, the station broadcast in AM stereo for years before converting to the newer HD Radio format.
 WTKG was the only other AM station in the area with an HD signal.

-On August 27, 2009, WGVU and WGVS flipped to an oldies format.
-That was a first for a public radio station.
+On August 27, 2009, WGVU and WGVS flipped to an oldies format—a first for a public radio station.
 The station's playlist encompassed hits from the mid-1950s through the mid-1970s.
 It featured many seldom-heard songs not typically played on commercial oldies stations, including some titles by local Michigan artists.
 Big band, traditional pop, adult standards and easy listening songs from the 1940s through the 1970s were featured on Sunday mornings during the Sunday Morning Standards program.
 Also airing on Sundays was the West Michigan Top 40 show, which counted down the songs on a historic local record chart from a given date.

-Victor Lundberg, a newscaster at WMAX 1480, had a Top 10 hit on the Billboard Hot 100 in 1967 with a spoken-word piece titled "An Open Letter to My Teenage Son."
+Victor Lundberg, a newscaster at WMAX, had a Top 10 hit on the Billboard Hot 100 in 1967 with a spoken-word piece titled "An Open Letter to My Teenage Son".
 The WMAX call sign was originally granted for a station in Ann Arbor in 1922, and now belongs to a Catholic-formatted AM station in Bay City, Michigan.
 In addition, 96.1 FM, licensed to Holland, Michigan, and serving the Grand Rapids market, operates as WMAX-FM, but it has no relationship to 1480 AM.

 WSLI

 In late 2021, Grand Valley State University announced that it would end the "Real Oldies" format and stop broadcasting on WGVU and WGVS, effective on January 7, 2022.
 WGVU-TV and WGVU-FM were not affected by the shutdown of the AM stations.
 The university originally planned to return the AM stations' licenses to the Federal Communications Commission (FCC) and sell their transmitter sites.

 On October 6, 2022, Smile FM, a network of Christian radio stations in Michigan, announced it would buy WGVU.
 It filed a $60,000 deal to purchase WGVU from Grand Valley State University.
 The purchase was consummated on December 7, 2022, at which point the station changed its call sign to WSLI.

-The "Real Oldies" format continues to be available as a free internet stream through live365, Audacy and iHeart media sites as "Real Oldies Music Radio."
+The "Real Oldies" format continues to be available as a free internet stream through Live365, Audacy and iHeartRadio as "Real Oldies Music Radio".
 It uses the large music library of the former WGVU and WGVS.